4paradigm/OpenMLDB/docs/en/openmldb_sql/dql/WINDOW_CLAUSE.md

 ![Figure 3: window union two tables](../dql/images/window_union_2_table.png)

 - **Window with `UNION` and `INSTANCE_NOT_IN_WINDOW`**

+Using `INSTANCE_NOT_IN_WINDOW` to modify the window, other rows in the sample table except the current row are not included in the window calculation.

 ```SQL
 SELECT col1, col5, sum(col2) OVER w1 as w1_col2_sum FROM t1